 We may not be able to obtain broad protection in Singapore, the United States or internationally for all of our existing and future intellectual property and other proprietary rights, and we may not be able to obtain effective protection for our intellectual property and other proprietary rights in every country in which we operate.
 Protecting our intellectual property rights and other proprietary rights may require significant expenditure of our financial, managerial and operational resources.
-Moreover, the steps that we may take to protect our intellectual property and other propriet such rights or prevent third parties from infringing or misappropriating such rights.
-Any of our intellectual property rights and other proprietary rights and other proprietary rights and other proprietary rights.
-Any of our intellectual property rights or invalidated through administrative proceedings and/or litigation.
+Moreover, the steps that we may take to protect our intellectual property and other proprietary rights may not be adequate to protect such rights or prevent third parties from infringing or misappropriating such rights.
+Any of our intellectual property rights and other proprietary rights, whether registered, unregistered, issued or unissued, may be challenged by others or invalidated through administrative proceedings and/or litigation.